D-Kalkan/Custom-Stats-Eco/readme.md

 * Lowered the effectiveness of all upgrade modules to 5%, 12.5%, 20%, 25% and 30%
 * Lowered the glassworking level requirement for Advanced Upgrade 2 from 4 to 3
 * Powered Carts are now crafted at Level 3 Basic Engineering
-* Moved all governemnt & Admin related objects to the captiol
+* Removed ability to craft all government & Admin related tables
 * Reduced sand cost for glass by 1
 * Added ceramic tag to Square Pot & Round Pot
 * Substrates now require 1 ceramic